 10 Lines on Noise pollution

 Noise pollution, also known as sound pollution.
 Noise pollution, unwanted or excessive sound that can have very bad effects on human health and wildlife.
 Noise pollution is responsible for the damages caused in the brain and also for hearing capability of humans and animals.
+Exposure to high levels of noise pollution can lead to a variety of health problems, such as hearing loss, stress, sleep disturbance, and cardiovascular disease.
+It can also impact wildlife by disrupting their communication and behavior.
 In this post we are sharing 10 lines on Noise pollution.
 This will helpful for students.

-The sources of noise pollution produced outdoors are generally machines, transport vehicles etc.
+- The sources of sound pollution produced outdoors are generally machines, transport vehicles etc.

-There are many sources that create noise pollution in residential areas like- loud music, transport vehicles, construction at nearby places.
+- There are many sources that create it in residential areas like- loud music, transport vehicles, construction at nearby places.

-According to experts the level of noise pollution is higher in developing and underdeveloped countries than in developed countries.
+- According to experts the level of sound pollution is higher in developing and underdeveloped countries than in developed countries.

-Students of either schools or colleges also feel the problem due to noise pollution, they can’t concentrate on their studies.
+- Students of either schools or colleges also feel the problem due to sound pollution, they can’t concentrate on their studies.

-It is also increases the chance of heart diseases, blood pressure of a person can either increase or decrease due to noise pollution.
+- It is also increases the chance of heart diseases, blood pressure of a person can either increase or decrease due to sound pollution.